Sussex: Roman canton

-Saxon kingdom
+Kingdom of Sussex

 The foundation legend of Sussex is provided by the Anglo-Saxon Chronicle, which states that in the year AD 477 Ælle landed with his three sons.
 Having fought on the banks of the Mearcredesburna, it seems Ælle secured the area between the Ouse and Cuckmere in a treaty.
 Traditionally this is thought to have been against native Britons, but it may have been to secure the area east of the Saxon Shore fort of Anderida from the influence of the Kingdom of Kent, with whom the South Saxons may have had occasional disputes. Ælle was recognised as the first 'Bretwalda' or overlord of southern Britain.
 He was probably the most senior of the Anglo-Saxon kings and led the ill-fated campaign against King Arthur at Mount Badon.

-By the 7th century at the latest the South Saxon kings were ruling from sites around Selsey, the pre-Roman capital of the area, and the Roman capital of the area, now renamed Chichester, initially with similar borders to the pre-Roman kingdom and Roman canton.
-For much of the 7th and 8th centuries, Sussex was engaged in conflict with the kingdom of Wessex to its west.
+By the seventh century, South Saxon kings were ruling from sites around Selsey (the pre-Roman capital of the area) and Chichester (the Roman capital of the area) initially with similar borders to the pre-Roman kingdom and Roman canton.
+For much of the 7th and 8th centuries, Sussex suffered attempts at invasion from the Kingdom of Wessex to its west.
 King Æðelwealh formed an alliance with Christian Mercia against Wessex, becoming Sussex's first Christian king.
 With support from St Wilfrid, Sussex became the last major Anglo Saxon kingdom to become Christian.
 South Saxon and Mercian forces took control of what is now east Hampshire and the Isle of Wight.
 Cædwalla of Wessex killed Æðelwealh and "ravaged Sussex by fierce slaughter and devastation".
 The South Saxons forced Cædwalla from Sussex and were able to lead a campaign into Kent, replacing its king.
 At this time Sussex could have re-emerged into a regional power.
 Shortly afterwards, Cædwalla returned to Sussex, killing its king and oppressing its people, putting them in what Bede called "a worse state of slavery".
 The South Saxon clergy were put under the control of West Saxon Winchester.
 Only around 715 was Eadberht of Selsey made the first bishop of the South Saxons, after which further invasion attempts from Wessex ensued.

-Following a period of rule by King Offa of Mercia, Sussex regained its independence but was annexed by Wessex around 827 and was fully absorbed into the crown of Wessex in 860, which later grew into the kingdom of England.
+Following a period of rule by King Offa of Mercia, Sussex regained its independence but was annexed by Wessex around 827 and was fully absorbed into the crown of Wessex in 860, which later grew into the Kingdom of England.